FOXEL-Laboratories/Laboratory-of-Geodesy/systems/CH1903+/README.md

 ## Laboratory of Geodesy <br /> Reference systems department - CH1903+

 <p align="justify">
-This repository stores Foxel research on photogrammetry metric results alignment with CH1903+ Swiss Reference System.
-This research is part of the long-term certification of Foxel measures in wide geodesic applications.
-This research focus on alignment of reconstructed three-dimensionnal environment on the MN95 planimetric and NF02 altimetric frames of the CH1903+ reference.
 </p>

 ### Copyright

 Copyright (c) 2013-2015 FOXEL SA - [http://foxel.ch](http://foxel.ch)<br />
-This program is part of the FOXEL project <[http://foxel.ch](http://foxel.ch)>.
+This research is part of the FOXEL project <[http://foxel.ch](http://foxel.ch)>.

 Please read the [COPYRIGHT.md](COPYRIGHT.md) file for more information.

 ### License

-This program is licensed under the terms of the
-[GNU Affero General Public License v3](http://www.gnu.org/licenses/agpl.html) (GNU AGPL), with two additional terms.
+The source codes are licensed under the terms of the [GNU Affero General Public License v3](http://www.gnu.org/licenses/agpl.html) (GNU AGPL), with two additional terms.
 The content is licensed under the terms of the